AnthonyMedina/cypress/README.md

 ```

 - That data might be useful later, so we can put store it in "./cypress/fixtures/tasks.json"
-- Then, replace any references to `tasks` with a string: "fixtures:tasks"
+- Then, replace any references to `tasks` with a string: "fixture:tasks"

 - The first part of this test (populating our app) seems like something that we would want to repeat, so we can make a custom cypress command.
   - Go to "./cypress/support/commands.js" and add: